Bio::ToolBox - Installation

 These are external libraries that must be compiled and installed prior to installing the Perl adapters.
 See External libraries below for more information.

 Install HTSlib for Bam file support.
-You may already have it; later versions may (usually) work just as well, but version 1.9 is officially recommended.
+You may already have it; version 1.9 is officially recommended, but later versions appear to work just fine and are preferred, as it includes Cram support.
 It defaults to installing in

 /usr/local